pushpak25w/crime-dashboard-for-India/README.md

 3. Interactive plot for crime against children vs literacy rate in country.
 4. Prediction of 7 different crimes against women and 10 different crimes against children in 28 states and 9 union territories.

+Features to be added:
+1. Accessing data from database instead of reading csv files.
+2. Update and deleting of records in database.

 Two types of visualizations:
 ![image](https://user-images.githubusercontent.com/50488701/121695486-b7cfbb80-cae8-11eb-8d36-85cc1fd79d8e.png)